OglesbyArt/BoughtPainting/README.md

     }

     //Desc: allows class to set the value of the targetSellingPrice field
     //      in a record
     //Post: targetSellingPrice is set to t
     public void setTargetSellingPrice(Double t)
     {
             targetSellingPrice=t;
     }

-    //Desc: Finds the record the user wants to update and updates the
-    //		dateOfPurchase field in the found object
+    //Desc: updates the suggestedMaximumPurchasePrice in a record from user's input
+    //Post: suggestedMaximumPurchasePrice field is updated
+    public void updateSuggestedMaximumPurchasePrice()
+    {
+        try
+        {
+            System.out.println("Old Max Purchase Price:" + suggestedMaximumPurchasePrice);
+            System.out.println("Please enter new Max Purchase Price and press <ENTER>: ");
+            double tempmax=new Double(UserInterface.getString());
+            suggestedMaximumPurchasePrice=tempmax;
+        }

+        catch (NumberFormatException e)
+        {
+           System.out.println("Value entered is not an double value.
+Please enter a double value: "); suggestedMaximumPurchasePrice=Double.parseDouble(UserInterface.getString());
+           return;
+        }
+    }

+    //Desc: updates the dateOfPurchase in a record from user's input
     //Post: dateOfPurchase field is updated
-    public void updateDateOfPurchase() //will this ever change?
+    public void updateDateOfPurchase()
     {
+        try
+        {
             System.out.println("Old Date of Purchase:" + dateOfPurchase);
-        System.out.println("Please enter new Date of Purchase and press <ENTER>: \n");
+            System.out.println("Please enter new Date of Purchase and press <ENTER>: ");
             Date tempDate=new Date(UserInterface.getString());
             dateOfPurchase=tempDate;
         }

-    //Desc: Finds the record the user wants to update and updates the
-    //		nameOfSeller field in the found object
+        catch (NumberFormatException e)
+        {
+           System.out.println("Value entered is not a date value.
+Please enter a date value: "); Date tempDate=new Date (UserInterface.getString());
+           dateOfPurchase=tempDate;
+           return;
+        }
+    }

+    //Desc: updates the nameOfSeller in a record from user's input
     //Post: nameOfSeller field is updated
     public void updateNameOfSeller()
     {
         System.out.println("Old Name of Seller:" + nameOfSeller);
-        System.out.println("Please enter new Name of Seller and press <ENTER>: \n");
+        System.out.println("Please enter new Name of Seller and press <ENTER>: ");
         nameOfSeller=UserInterface.getString();
     }

-    //Desc: Finds the record the user wants to update and updates the
-    //		addressOfSeller field in the found object
+    //Desc: updates the addressOfSeller in a record from user's input
-    //Post: AddressOfSeller field is updated
+    //Post: addressOfSeller field is updated
     public void updateAddressOfSeller()
     {
         System.out.println("Old Address of Seller:" + addressOfSeller);
-        System.out.println("Please enter new Address of Seller and press <ENTER>: \n");
+        System.out.println("Please enter new Address of Seller and press <ENTER>: ");
         addressOfSeller=UserInterface.getString();
     }

-    //Desc: Finds the record the user wants to update and updates the
-    //		actualPurchasePrice field in the found object
+    //Desc: updates the actualPurchasePrice in a record from user's input
     //Post: actualPurchasePrice field is updated
     public void updateActualPurchasePrice ()
     {
+        try
+        {
             System.out.println("Old Actual Purchase Price:" + actualPurchasePrice);
-        System.out.println("Please enter new Actual Purchase Price and press <ENTER>: \n");
+            System.out.println("Please enter new Actual Purchase Price and press <ENTER>: ");
             double tempprice=new Double(UserInterface.getString());
             actualPurchasePrice=tempprice;
         }

-	//Desc: Finds the record the user wants to update and updates the
-	//		targetSellingPrice field in the found object
+        catch (NumberFormatException e)
+        {
+           System.out.println("Value entered is not an double value.
+Please enter a double value: "); actualPurchasePrice=Double.parseDouble(UserInterface.getString());
+           return;
+        }
+    }

+    //Desc: updates the targetSellingPrice in a record from user's input
     //Post: targetSellingPrice field is updated
-	public void updateTargetSellingPrice() //will this ever change?
+    public void updateTargetSellingPrice()
     {
+        try
+        {
             System.out.println("Old Target Selling Price:" + targetSellingPrice);
-            System.out.println("Please enter new Target Selling Price and press <ENTER>: \n");
+            System.out.println("Please enter new Target Selling Price and press <ENTER>: ");
             double tempprice=new Double(UserInterface.getString());
             targetSellingPrice=tempprice;
         }

+        catch (NumberFormatException e)
+        {
+           System.out.println("Value entered is not an double value.
+Please enter a double value: "); targetSellingPrice=Double.parseDouble(UserInterface.getString());
+           return;
+        }

+    }

-    //Desc: uses the last name of an artist and the title of work to find the
+    //Desc:uses the last name of an artist and title of work to find a record in the file
-    // 		 Bought Painting object in the array
-    //Return: returns the found Artist object or null value if Artist not found public boolean find(String alastname, String title)
+    //Return: returns true if record is found or false if record is not found public boolean find(String alastname, String title)
     {
         try